calvinmowens/CropNetwork/README.md

 # CropNetwork

 A farming simulator built with a small team (5) for my CS2340 (Software Engineering) course.
-This project place #1 in the class out of 101.
+This project placed #1 in the class out of 101.

 👇🏻 For a demo of this project, click the link below
 https://youtu.be/DrZ9oa9w-xI